mapswipe/mapswipe/CONTRIBUTING.md

 For Android, you'll have to set up some Gradle variables to prepare a release.
 The React Native docs have a [good explanation and instructions](https://facebook.github.io/react-native/docs/signed-apk-android.html) for doing that.
 At this point however, there is a travis CI build pipeline, so that manual releases should not be needed any longer.

+For iOS you will need to install some dependencies with cocoapods, Within the directory `./ios/` run `pod install`.

 OUTDATED: To run the application, run either `react-native run-android` or `react-native run-ios` from the root of the project to build it.
 (If you have trouble running `react-native run-ios`, open the file `./ios/Mapswipe.xcworkspace` in Xcode.)

 ### App variants